 College of Constructive Hell Raising

-Civil Rights legend Peter Johnson addresses the 2020 class
+Civil Rights legend Peter Johnson at the 2022 class

 Since 2017 Downwinders has sponsored the College of Constructive Hell-Raising, a semester-long class about how to win grassroots Change.
 We draw on our three decades of experience as well as the history of those DFW elders and peers who’ve taught us with their own examples.